-Just last week, Grab, a Singapore based ride-hailing provider, raised $1.5 Billion from Softbank Fund.
-The company aims to bolster its resources as it aims to take over SEA, after a victory against Uber Technologies Inc. Grab also said that the majority of the funds will be used to expand on its rival Go-Jek’s home turf, Indonesia.
+Just last week, Grab, a Singapore-based ride-hailing provider, raised $1.5 Billion from Softbank Fund.
+The company aims to bolster its resources as it intends to take over SEA after a victory against Uber Technologies Inc. Grab also said that the majority of the funds will be used to expand on its rival Go-Jek’s home turf, Indonesia.

 Also recently, Go-Jek is in talks with Ayala Corp and looks to venture in the Philippines, where Grab already staked territory.

 Both companies are aggressively expanding their resources and turf but their battle is not just about ride-hailing.